nathaneltitane/dextop/README.md

 In general, and for other types of setup, turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations.

+Such requirement is due to the Android user space runtime policy and limited hardware access.

+### Acceleration:

-Such requirement is due to the Android user space runtime policy and limited hardware access: hardware acceleration has been added through 'virgl' and is only available within the proot container side of Dextop.
+Hardware acceleration has been added through the Virtual GL 3D GPU stack 'virgl' and is only available within the proot container side of Dextop.

+This method currently leverages the 'gallium' open-source driver implementation to up the performance and make applications that require it much more responsive and usable.

 ### Activities: